shadowofseaice/yabs.nvim/README.md

     -- 3 main options

     position = {'NE', 'E', 'SE', 'C'},
-    -- 9 placement positions are available, They are NE, E, SE, S, SW, W, NW, N, C -- NE for North-East, E for East, etc. and C for center.
+    -- 9 placement positions are available, The default is -- {'NE', 'E', 'SE', 'S', 'SW', 'W', 'NW', 'N', 'C'}
+    -- NE for North-East, E for East, etc. and C for center.
 The list here -- enables quick cycling-through with a short key in case you want to keep -- a certain part of the main text visible.
-The first item in the list is the default value to start with.
-    -- I like the panel to in the right hand side, which tends to be more free of the text in the main buffer.
-    -- The panel size is now automatically adjusted and cannot be set or fixed by the user.
+The first item in the list is -- the default value to start with.
+I like the panel to in the right hand -- side, which tends to be more free of the text in the main buffer.
+The panel -- size is now automatically adjusted and cannot be set or fixed by the user.
-    -- The panel can grow as big as the half of the editor, but if the editor is narrower than 20 columns -- it can occupy the whole thing.
+    -- The panel can grow as big as the half of the editor, but if the editor is -- narrower than 20 columns it can occupy the whole thing.

     settings = {
       {'name', 'bufnr'},
       {'icon', 'bufnr', 'bufname', 'lnum' ,'line'},
       {'path', 'name'},
     },
     -- This sets what to display.
-The first list is the default set to start with, which will show -- file base name and buffer number.
-Switching to the other sets can be done by a short key while -- yabs panel is open.
-The 2nd set in this example will list a lot more information.
+The first list is the default set to start with, -- which will show file base name and buffer number.
+Switching to the other -- sets can be done by a short key while yabs panel is open.
+The 2nd set in -- this example will list a lot more information.
 The available keys are --
     --  icon     : nvim-web-devicons
     --  bufnr    : buffer number